 – acted in a dispute between landlord and tenant concerning power consumption where an office unit had been used for commercial cryptocurrency ‘mining’.

 – been instructed by number of individuals seeking to prevent the republication of misleading information held by credit reference agencies.

 – been instructed to advise upon and lead document review and redaction exercises.

 Commercial and Chancery

-Lewis has experience of the full spectrum of commercial litigation, including financial services disputes, construction disputes, sale of goods claims, partnership disputes, property, boundary and land disputes as well as general contractual disputes.
-Lewis is also routinely instructed in insolvency matters and has appeared in matters concerning the enforcement of non-domestic rates.
+Lewis has experience of the full spectrum of commercial and chancery litigation, including financial services disputes, construction disputes, sale of goods claims, partnership and probate disputes, property, boundary and land disputes as well as general contractual disputes.
+Lewis has acted for the SSBEIS in director disqualification aims, is routinely instructed in insolvency matters and has appeared in matters concerning the enforcement of non-domestic rates.

 Regulatory, Licensing and Proceeds of Crime/Civil Forfeiture